moveit/moveit2_tutorials/doc/how_to_guides/pilz_industrial_motion_planner/pilz_industrial_motion_planner.rst

        RCLCPP_ERROR(LOGGER, "Action couldn't be completed.");
     }

-If the motion need to be stopped mid trajectory, the action have to be cancel with:
+If the motion needs to be stopped mid-execution, the action can be canceled with:

 ::